-Rooney struck United's second goal in their 2-0 win over Crystal Palace on Saturday, having pledged his long-term future to the Premier League champions 24 hours earlier.
+Rooney struck United's second goal in the 2-0 win over Crystal Palace on Saturday, having pledged his long-term future to the Premier League champion 24 hours earlier.

 And Rooney was pleased to be able to finally put the speculation surrounding his future behind him and get back to doing what he does best on the pitch.

-Rooney also felt United deserved their victory - a result that serves as ideal preparation for Tuesday's Champions League last-16 first leg clash with Olympiakos.
+Rooney also felt United deserved the victory - a result that serves as ideal preparation for Tuesday's Champions League last-16 first leg clash with Olympiakos.

 "We all stick together and hopefully we can bring some success in the near future.